EvanDesj/CS1XA3/Project01/README.md

 ## Usage

-To get started on executing the script, you must clone the repository to your machine in the desired location, using:
+To access the script, you must begin by cloning the repository to your machine in the desired location, using:

 ```
 git clone "https://github.com/EvanDesj/CS1XA3.git"